ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 If you use the `webpack` command right now you will probably run into errors linked to [this github issue](https://github.com/primer/css/issues/722).

-To fix this you can download the differents files like in [this answer](https://github.com/primer/css/issues/722#issuecomment-636271979), you will have to download these files and places them in the `./dist` folder :
+To fix this you can download the differents files like in [this answer](https://github.com/primer/css/issues/722#issuecomment-636271979), you will have to places them in the `./dist` folder :

 ```
 https://github.com/images/spinners/octocat-spinner-16px.gif